thanhtvt/SmartRoomSimulator/README.md

 =======

 Our dataset contains 18 different commands to control 6 objects in our 3D simulated room.
 There are 4 main speakers (the other are our friends), each of us record 60-70 utterances per command.
 That makes our dataset comprising of around 5000 utterances, which are about 1.5 hours of recording.
 All of our data are self-recorded and later converted to 16kHz of sampling rate and 16-bit.

+We publish our cleaned dataset [here](https://drive.google.com/file/d/1OIGRepslXXJXLjJchs_uPac86MGTIxHe/view?usp=sharing), if you want to use it to toy with our repository.

 Feature extraction
 ------------------